|

 Brassicas like broccoli, Brussels sprouts, kale, cauliflower, and cabbage make great turnip companion plants.
 The relationship, however, is very one-sided.
 Turnips will become a trap crop and attract aphids and slugs.
 It’s a beneficial companion planting, but not for the turnips.

-We include brassicas to the list of companion plants for turnip, hesitantly.
+We reluctantly include brassicas to the list of companion plants for turnip.
 The cabbage family members can make good and poor companions for turnips, depending on the garden environment.

 Aromatic Herbs

 Strongly scented herbs such as dillrosemary, summer savory, sage, borage, lavender, chamomile, and hyssop repel insect pests that would love to make a snack out of a turnip plant.
-Mints will also attract earthworms to help aerate the soil.
+Different types of mints will also attract earthworms to help aerate the soil.

 Nasturtiums